jfischoff/jfischoff.github.io/data/blog/neural-networks-are-for-hacking.md

 In the past, software development ideas were expressed through academic papers, but this changed in the 80s and 90s as software development started to explode.
 People become expert programmers, not by applying theory, but by doing it.
 It turns out you can become an expert programmer primarily by writing a lot of code.
 At some point, programmers dropped the pretense they were scientists.

-Programming went from an academic discipline, to a craft.
-You become a good programmer by doing it.
-We design and test software to get a sense of what it can do, but we don't really know until it is heavily used by real users.
+Programming went from an academic discipline to a craft, millions learned to programmed and software transformed the world.

 ## Neural Networks are a Craft